 - Dog friendly: The area is open access land, and dogs must be kept on a short lead between 1st March and 31st July due to ground nesting birds.
 No stiles.
 No livestock spotted.

-- Windproof jacket for any wind attacks when up on The Roaches
+- Windproof jacket for any wind attacks when up walking along The Roaches, as it’s quite exposed up there.

 - Mark on Google Maps alternate parking spots, incase the one you want is taken, so you don’t have to faff about trying to figure out where to go next.